-• First, the Bank must ensure that an atmosphere of mutual trust is maintained in all its business transactions.
-For this purpose the Bank must continue to honour its commitment to protect the confidentiality of commercially sensitive information;

-Second, at the same time, the Bank must reassure other stakeholders that such protection of valuable business information will co-exist with the presumption of disclosure and will not lessen accountability.
+- First, the Bank must ensure that an atmosphere of mutual trust is maintained in all its business transactions.
+For this purpose the Bank must continue to honour its commitment to protect the confidentiality of commercially sensitive information; - Second, at the same time, the Bank must reassure other stakeholders that such protection of valuable business information will co-exist with the presumption of disclosure and will not lessen accountability.

-The Bank's Public Information Policy (summarised in Box 1) recognises two distinct information categories:
+The Bank's Public Information Policy recognises four distinct information categories:

+- General institutional information

-- Information on policies and strategies; - · Project-specific information.
+- Information on policies and strategies;

+- Project-related information;

-Information on policies and strategies
+- Information on accountability and governance